STAT545-UBC/STAT545-UBC-original-website/webdata02_activity.md

 ## Sightings of birds: `rebird`

-[Rebird](https://github.com/ropensci/rebird) is an R interface for the [ebird](http://ebird.org/content/ebird/) database.
-Ebird lets birders upload sightings of birds, and allows everyone access to those data.
+[`rebird`](https://github.com/ropensci/rebird) is an R interface for the [ebird](http://ebird.org/content/ebird/) database. e-Bird lets birders upload sightings of birds, and allows everyone access to those data.

+`rebird` is on CRAN.

 ```r
 install.packages("rebird")